mathhhys/softcodes-vs-code/docs/docs/customization/context-providers.md

 }
 ```

 The docs are indexed when you modify the configuration file, unless indexing is disabled.
-If you want to manually trigger the indexing, you can use the command `Continue: Docs Index`.
-For force indexing, you can use the command `Continue: Docs Force Re-Index`.
+If you want to manually trigger the indexing, you can use the command `Softcodes: Docs Index`.
+For force indexing, you can use the command `Softcodes: Docs Force Re-Index`.
 Note that these commands will work even if automatic indexing is disabled.

 ### Open Files